-The display screen is restricted to four lines per page.
-If there are more than four available sections, they will appear on multiple pages.

-"Outlet Current" only appears on Metered-by Outlet and Meterd-by-Outlet with Switching units.
+NOTE: The display screen is restricted to four lines per page.
+If there are more than four available selections, they will appear on multiple pages.
+"Outlet Current" only appears on Metered-by-Outlet and Metered-by-Outlet with Switching units.
 "Temp/Humidity" only appears when an AP9335T or AP9335TH sensor is attached.

-"RF Code" and "Alarm Status" only appear on Rack PDUs with NMC2s (firmware v6.x.x and later).
+NOTE: RF Code is only available for Rack PDUs with NMC2s (firmware v6.x.x).